Holiday fairs and open houses

 Looking for homemade gifts for holiday giving?

-Here’s a listing of holiday fairs of which the Times is aware:
+Here’s a listing of holiday fairs and open houses of which the Times is aware:

 Thursday, Dec.
 5